-Our local mayor, who lives a homosexual lifestyle, is now campaigning to become President of the United States.
-(By the way, he has been an excellent major.)
+Our local mayor, who lives a homosexual lifestyle, campaigned to become President of the United States.
 He stated, “God made me that way (gay).”
 I have many gay friends who are adamant that they did not choose to be gay.
 I do not claim to have all the answers to this explosive issue, but there are some facts and some misunderstandings from people on all sides of the issue.

 It is essential to remember that Christians must love and have compassion for everyone, no matter their sexual orientation.
 The vitriolic treatment of homosexuals by some in the Christian community is not only uncalled for, but it is also sinful.

 It is also important to realize that LGBTQ individuals are not a personal threat to you.
 The drug abuser is.
 For many years we had two neighbors who were a homosexual couple.
 We had another neighbor who was an alcoholic.
 The homosexual couple were good neighbors.
 They respected us and our children as well as our privacy and our property.
 The alcoholic damaged our property, threatened my children, and refused to help or even allow good things to be done in the neighborhood.
 You are much better off if your neighbors are gay than if they are drug abusers.